 - Arrange access to the flat: intercom code, parking, floor number.

-- If the walls in the corner are uneven, let us know — it affects the scope of work.
+- If the corner walls are uneven, tell us in advance — it changes the scope of work.

 - Remove base units from under the joint area if they block access from below.